Skip to content

 • Opt-in is required.
 Sending to a contact (by contact_id, conversation_id, or to) needs an active WhatsApp opt-in on record, or the send is rejected with 409 contact_opt_in_required.
 Capture opt-in when you enroll the contact.

 • The 24-hour window applies.
 You can send a Flow freely while the customer-service window is open (the contact messaged you within the last 24h).
-To proactively prompt — e.g. a daily check-in Flow when no one has messaged — first re-open the window with an approved template, then send the Flow. flows.send itself sends a plain interactive flow message; it does not wrap a template.
+To proactively prompt — e.g. a daily check-in Flow when no one has messaged — first re-open the window with an approved template, then send the Flow.
+That template step requires a Meta payment method; see why WhatsApp templates need payment. flows.send itself sends a plain interactive flow message; it does not wrap a template.

 Enroll the contact first so contact_reference is populated from the very first interaction (it’s the externalId echoed on data-exchange, flow.completed, and message.received):